MITEL-UNIUD/SlideJ/README.md

 ## Installation

 To install SlideJ, just put it in the Plugins folder of ImageJ.
-The only requirement is the Bio-Formats package.
+The only requirement for the correct usage of SlideJ with ImageJ is the installation of Bio-Formats package and fiji-lib.jar in jars folder of ImageJ.

 ## Tests